Historic Churches in Norwich

-Set in a wealthy area of medieval Norwich, St George's boasts sexcellent tombs of rich merchant families.
+Set in a wealthy area of medieval Norwich, St George's boasts excellent tombs of rich merchant families.
 One of the earliest is a rare terra-cotta memorial to Robert Jannys (1530).
-Look for the wall tablet to John Crome, fouder of the Norwich School.
+Look for the wall tablet to John Crome, founder of the Norwich School.

 St George Tombland

-Attatched to the 13th century Great Hospital, this attractive building has beautifully decorated roof bosses of 1480, a memorial to John Hecker (1532) and the only box pews in Norwich.
+Attached to the 13th-century Great Hospital, this attractive building has beautifully decorated roof bosses of 1480, a memorial to John Hecker (1532) and the only box pews in Norwich.

 St John Maddermarket